 And for an acute sprain or strain, you’re probably going to want to see a physician for initial care.
 Part of the rehabilitative process for sports injuries is seeing a physical therapist, who can help retrain you how to use your body to decrease the chances of future injury and give you exercises to help you get back on your feet.
 Physical therapy is widely considered extremely important to get athletes back on their feet and on the road to recovery.

 If you’ve suffered a recent sports injury, are still suffering from an old injury, or simply feel like something is “off” and would like to prevent future injury, it’s a great idea to get in touch with a professional team of physical therapists.
-Contact us to set up a consultation today – treatments for sports injuries are offered at all of our locations!
+Contact us to set up a consultation today – treatments for sports injuries are offered at our Covington, Slidell, and Westbank locations!